TB-proj/cyclistic-case-study/README.md

 - Casual riders use the bikes more for leisure based on the peak usage in summer months and weekends
 - Casual riders do not make many rides during winter months
 - Casual riders prefer electric bike to classic bike
-- Docked bike is not being used much
+- Docked bikes are not being used much
 - Annual members mainly use the bikes for their commutes as their usage peaks on weekdays during rush hour
 - Annual members prefer classic bikes